4PM-7PM (Drop-in) The 1st Monday|

 4:00 PM Nature Night

-Join Stokes Nature Center on the first Monday of every month for family-friendly nature fun!
+Join Stokes Nature Center on the first Monday of every month during the spring and summer months for family-friendly nature fun!
 We'll keep our doors open late and provide a chance to explore and learn with a different theme each month.
 Activities are ongoing, drop in anytime.
 All ages are welcome.

 For more information on Banned Books Week, check out bannedbooksweek.org and visit your local library.

 7:00 PM Dean's Convocation

 Utah State University's Caine College of the Arts presents their annual Dean's Convocation featuring Ann Meier Baker, Director of Music & Opera, National Endownment for the Arts.